-Catholic Education South Australia (CESA) and the Association of Independent Schools of South Australia (AISSA) manages the Non Government Schools Animal Ethics Committee (NGSAEC) on a two year rotational basis.
+Catholic Education South Australia (CESA) and the Association of Independent Schools of South Australia (AISSA) jointly manage the Non-Government Schools Animal Ethics Committee (NGSAEC).

-New Applications, Adverse Events and Requests for Dissection for 2023/24 should be emailed to animalethics@cesa.catholic.edu.au
+New Applications and Adverse Events for 2025 should be emailed to animalethics@cesa.catholic.edu.au

 Please find below recently updated forms which may be downloaded for use: